ikmb-denbi/genome-annotation/docs/installation.md

 ## 2. Create and load the Hints environment

-The file `environment.yml` in the main directory contains instructions to install all the necessary programs to run the pipeline in a conda environment called "Hints".
+The file `environment.yml` in the main directory contains instructions to install all the necessary programs to run the pipeline in a conda environment called “Hints”.

 To create this environments type the following command: